The Agency Model Is Broken. Here’s What Works Instead.

 • minimize dependency

-• retain knowledge
+• keep knowledge in-house

 • build internal capability

-These incentives are fundamentally misaligned.
+These incentives are fundamentally opposed.

-Why "Full-Service" Became a Red Flag
+Why "Full Service" Is Often a Red Flag in Practice

-"Full-service agency" sounds attractive.
+"Full service" sounds attractive.

-In reality, it often means:
+In reality it often means:

-• shallow expertise across domains
+• shallow expertise across too many domains

 • fragmented ownership

-• everything looks fine — until it breaks
+• everything looks fine until it breaks

 Modern systems require: